EdDataScienceEES/tutorial-zacharyli1/tutorial/zero-inflated-models.md

 The box plot generated should look something like this: ![](../figures/bracken_stand_boxplot.png)

+From this initial box plot, we can see that the data distributions within groups does not appear to be normal or exhibit identical variances.
+This is quite a common feature in ecological data!
+This will have implications as we build on model complexity, but for now it is good to keep this in mind.

 Now that we have a good idea of how our data is distributed as well as our variables of interest, we can proceed to build our first model!

 ------------------------------------------------------------------------